 The physical picture of gravity we are looking for in our scheme is as follows.
 It is between quantum chromodynamics (QCD) and quantum electrodynamics (QED).
 For color and electric charge the relevant objects, hadrons and atoms, respectively, are neutral, of course, as seen from a proper distance while mass cannot be similarly "hidden".
 Even for a single massless core or hole in vacuum, very close to the core virtual particle pairs are created and destroyed, making a cloud of mass/energy around the core, all objects interacting gravitationally with the core and each other.
 At shortest scales neighboring gravons and gravitons interact.
 When the scale is increased gradually larger blocks of gravons and virtual particles interact.
-With the Wilsonian renormalization group method it will be seen that an asymptotically safe (AS) gravity [10] is created in the UV.
+With the Wilsonian renormalization group method it is expected that an asymptotically safe (AS) gravity [9] is created in the UV.
 In the classical limit general relativity (GR) will be obtained from the action.
 All this happens within the gravitational field of everything else in the universe.
 It means that quantum cosmology needs simultaneously be developed.

-This model is a simplified attempt to define a gravity-gauge theory connection.
-It all intakes place in four dimensions directly in a few stages, unlike the more ambitious string theory based AdS/CFT dualities [11].
-Extra strength and beauty may be available from higher dimensions.
+This model is a direct method attempt to define a gravity-gauge theory connection.
+It all takes place in four dimensions in a few subsequent stages, unlike in the more ambitious string theory based AdS/CFT dualities [10].
+Extra strength and beauty may be available from higher dimensions if needed later.